 PRINCE2 provides significant guidance on benefits, in the principles, themes, processes, and roles, whereas the PMBoK is silent on benefits.
-This is a critical differentiator between the methods.
+This is a critical differentiator between the methods, that reflects the PMBoK view that the Business Case (and its cost-benefit analysis) is only relevant outside the project.

 The PMBoK will have to address this aspect of project performance if it is to become relevant as the basis of an organisational project management method, although the guidance on benefits in PMI's programme management offering is a useful step in the right direction.
 It could be that the PMBoK will need a new Knowledge Area focussed on benefits.